asposemarketplace/Aspose_Maven_for_NetBeans/README.md

-# Aspose Maven for JetBrains
+# Aspose Maven for NetBeans

 This is another NetBeans Plugin released by [Aspose pty ltd](http://www.aspose.com), it creates Aspose maven based projects.